Anbirkiniyal: Production

 In January 2020, it was reported that Arun Pandian would be remaking the Malayalam film Helen (2019), with his daughter Keerthi starring.
 The film would be his comeback after a long sabbatical, and Keerthi's second film as an actress after Thumbaa (2019).
 It was directed by Gokul, and co-produced by Arun's other daughter, Kavita, under A&P Groups.
 The film is Gokul's fifth as director, and the first one not based on an original idea.
-Mathukutty Xavier, the director of the Malayalam original was offered to direct the remake, but refused since he was unable to "imbibe the changes they needed".
+Mathukutty Xavier, director of the Malayalam original, was offered to direct the remake but refused since he was unable to agree with the changes the producers needed.
 Jayaraj Kozhikode, who played the security guard in the original, reprised his role.
 The cinematography was handled by Mahesh Muthusamy, and editing was done by Pradeep E. Ragav.
 Principal photography began in February 2020.
 The film was near completion as of August 2020.
-Filming ended by February 2021, and the title Anbirkiniyal was announced on 15 February.
+Filming was complete by February 2021, and the title Anbirkiniyal was announced on 15 February.